 Core partners, as well as other community partners (Employers, COG meetings, Community Action Agency, State Vocational Rehabilitation, etc.), have the opportunity to have access to this technology that they often do not have access to within their own business/ agency.
 Region 7B will also seek additional funding, when necessitated, to help meet the needs of the participant and businesses, which may include DWG funding, Summer Young Professional funding, and seeking alternative funding sources (foundation grants, federal grants, etc.).
 Region 7B has been successful with securing additional funding for employers with specific training needs.
-An example of this is the pre-apprenticeship program at Kalitta Air to provide education for individuals that did not have the work experience to enter into the apprenticeship; Going Pro Apprenticeship Readiness Grant and MAICA grant have supported this program and allowed for over 40 apprentices to start their career.
+An example of this is the pre-apprenticeship program at Kalitta Air to provide education for individuals that did not have the work experience to enter into the apprenticeship; Going Pro Apprenticeship Readiness Grant has over 24 applicants and with the completions of the MAICA grant allowed for over 40 apprentices to start their career.